StanfordLegion/legion/tutorial/realm/events/RealmEvents.md

 ## Realm Events

 ### Introduction
-Events are the foundation of a deferred execution model in Realm and describe dependencies between operations.
+In this tutorial we introduce Realm events by providing base definitions and working through an existing interface with a concrete example.

 ### General Events
-Events are typically created by the runtime as a result of internal operations.
-An event can be used as either pre or post condition for any Realm operation and offers an interface to query its status.
-General events cannot be triggered by a user.
+Events are the foundation of a deferred execution model in Realm.
+They describe dependencies between operations and are typically created by the runtime.
+An event can be used as either pre or post condition for any Realm operation which in turn can query its status through a dedicated interface.

 ### Events Interface
-TODO: Update line numbers
 ```c++
  1 namespace Realm {
  2     ...